TBD54566975/web5-rs/docs/API_DESIGN.md

   /// The unique identifier for the Verifiable Credential.
   PUBLIC DATA id: string

-  /// The type(s) of the Verifiable Credential, typically includes "VerifiableCredential".
+  /// The type(s) of the Verifiable Credential.
   PUBLIC DATA type: []string

   /// The entity (either a string or an object) that issued the credential.